bastiaanzapf/PathStroke/README.md

 * caps

-Open paths are usually thought to end in a "cap" when stroked, this is plainly not implemented yet.
+Open paths are usually thought to end in a "cap" when stroked, at this time only "butt" cap is implemented.

 * rigorous treatment of self-intersections